input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/signed_doc/spec.md

 * Fixed typographical and layout issues.
 * Added specifications for Form Templates and Elements.
 * Reverted Document Types to a Single [UUID][RFC9562] from an Array of UUIDs
-* Changed versions to be semantic.
-0.04 became 0.0.4
+* Changed versions to be semantic (0.04 became 0.0.4)
 * Corrected Parameter References for Brand/Campaign/Category/Contest Templates
 * Replaced poorly formatting [markdown][CommonMark] tables with [HTML][HTML5] equivalents.
 * Added draft placeholders for Moderation Documents (subject to change)